act-rules/act-rules.github.io/_rules/target-size-size-enhanced-8iacb5.md

 ---
-id: gi8qkf
+id: 8iacb5
 name:
 rule_type: atomic
 description: |
-  This rule checks that elements that can receive pointer events have a size of at least 44×44 pixels, are inline, are user agent controlled, or have essential size.
+  This rule checks that elements that can receive pointer events have a size of at least 44×44 pixels.
 accessibility_requirements:
   wcag21:2.5.5: # Target size (enhanced) (AAA)
-    forConformance: true
-    failed: not satisfied
-    passed: further testing needed
-    inapplicable: further testing needed wcag22:2.5.8: # Target Size (Minimum) (AA)
+    secondary: 'This success criterion is **less strict** than this rule.
+This is because the rule does not consider exceptions of the criterion.
+Some of the failed examples may satisfy this success criterion.' wcag22:2.5.8: # Target Size (Minimum) (AA)
     secondary: 'This success criterion is **less strict** than this rule.
 This is because this criterion has a lower size requirement.
 Some of the failed examples may satisfy this success criterion.'
 input_aspects: